 Please make sure that you also create a record on Pure and upload a copy of the ‘Author’s Accepted Manuscript’ version of your paper as soon as you can after acceptance for publication to ensure compliance and eligibility for REF2021 – and so that your Research Portal profile is kept up-to-date.
 If you are unsure how to do this, please see our guide to depositing on Pure.

 King's has arranged a number of deals with the following publishers to help reduce the cost of APCs (Article Processing Charges – the widely accepted term for open access fees).
 Some of these agreements may also be of use to authors not funded by COAF health charities or UKRI councils.
 For more help, please email firstname.lastname@example.org

 APC discount = 20%

-Pre-payment discount applies only when the university agrees to meet the cost of the article from the grants provided by the COAF and/or UKRI consortia (apply here before submission to confirm funds could be used on your paper).
-Eligible authors will be given a code by the Library Research Support team to pass to BMC.
+Pre-payment discount applies only when the university can meet the cost of the article from the grants provided by the COAF and/or UKRI consortia (apply here before submission to confirm funds could be used on your paper).
+Authors should apply prior to submission, and if successful will be given a code by the Library Research Support team to pass to BMC on submission.